Bay 13: Racism

 In more recent times, Bay 13 has often been accused of racially abusing opposition teams, fans and players.
 The first such instance occurred on Boxing Day, 2005, when Bay 13 directed racial taunts in Afrikaans at South African fast bowler André Nel.
 The South African Cricket Board has repeatedly raised concerns over racial taunting of players by Bay 13.
-South Africa ceased playing Test cricket at the MCG after 2008.
-Fans were ejected from the 2018 Boxing Day test for taunting Indian players and spectators.
+Fans were ejected from the 2018 Boxing Day test for taunting fat Indian players and spectators.